Ndamukong Suh: College career

-As a junior in 2008, Suh recorded a team-high 76 tackles, 7.5 sacks, 19 tackles for loss, two interceptions (both returned for touchdowns), and a touchdown reception while playing fullback.He became the first Nebraska defensive lineman to lead the team in tackles since 1973.
-Suh earned First-team All-Big 12 honors in 2008, the first Nebraska interior defensive lineman to earn those honors since Steve Warren in 1999.
-He was also an honorable mention All-American.
+As a junior in 2008, Suh recorded a team-high 76 tackles, 7.5 sacks, 19 tackles for loss, two interceptions (both returned for touchdowns), and a touchdown reception while playing fullback.
+He became the first Nebraska defensive lineman to lead the team in tackles since 1973.
+Suh earned First-team All-Big 12 honors in 2008, becoming the first Nebraska interior defensive lineman to earn those honors since Steve Warren in 1999.
+Suh was also an honorable mention All-American.